Adaptive-Resolution Field Mapping Using Gaussian Process Fusion with Integral Kernels: Adaptive-Resolution Gaussian Process Fusion

 \subsection{Sequential Data Fusion}

-The map state is fully described by the mean vector $\bm{\mu}(\bm{C})$ and covariance matrix $\bm{K}(\bm{C}, \bm{C})$.
-The initial state can be obtained from \cref{E:average_mean,E:average_kernel}, which is then used as a prior for sequentially fusing new measurements:
+A major difference between GP regression and our GP fusion approach lies in the map update rule.
+In our framework, the map state is fully described by the mean vector $\bm{\mu}(\bm{C})$ and covariance matrix $\bm{K}(\bm{C}, \bm{C})$.
+Our initial map state can be obtained from \cref{E:average_mean,E:average_kernel}, which is then used as a prior for sequentially fusing new measurements: